Shelby219/T2A1_workbook/README.md

 ## Q14 Conduct research into a marketplace website (app) and answer the following parts:

-## - a.
-List and describe the software used by the app.
+## A. List and describe the software used by the app.

 ------